Flone-dnb/FBugReporter/README.md

 ### Logs

-The server will store logs in the `logs` directory.
+The server will store logs in the `server_logs` directory (located in `Documents/FBugReporter` directory).
 This directory is localed in the directory where `server.exe` is located.

 # Information: Client